Overview

 SNAS also organises monthly seminar series, which consist of a range of presentations from SNAS members and external speakers on their SNAS work.
 Individuals from all backgrounds and levels are welcomed to attend.

-The monthly seminar is scheduled on the second Tuesday of the month, from October to June, 16:00-17:00 UK time (unless stated otherwise, see below for the programme).
-We are hoping to have a hybrid delivery for all of the talks in 2022-23 (Zoom and in-person)
+The monthly seminar is scheduled on the second or third Tuesday of the month, from September to June, 16:00-17:00 UK time (unless stated otherwise, see below for the programme).
+The seminar will be delivered hybrid (in person and on Zoom) if the speaker presents in person.
+The seminar will be delivered fully online on Zoom if the speaker presents online.

 All are welcome to attend, and no registration will be needed.
 Further details for each talk, along with the Zoom link to join, will be circulated closer to each talk’s date through the SNAS mailing list.